 In the three separate phases of drug trials, the amount of resources that Pharmaceutical companies can save are: $0.8 million during Phase 1, $4.3 million in Phase 2, and $9.1 million on Phase 3.
 The research mentions that these amounts may vary according to the therapeutic area for which the drug is being developed.
 (Martinez, 2016)

-VRHealth, a HIPAA compliant platform, includes FDA Registered FDA medical applications accessible for a wide range of programs.
+VRHealth, an FDA cleared and HIPAA compliant platform, contains VR medical applications accessible for a wide range of programs.
 The applications create immersive environments that enable cognitive and physical measurements, as well as pain distraction.
 XRHealth’s Data Portal delivers real-time analytics for every completed session.
 All of this can be done via remote monitoring, which opens the possibility for drug trials to be done remotely with the clinicians having complete control of the trial and real-time updates on the patient’s reactions.

 Feel free to contact us to know more about XRHealth’s remote monitoring, telehealth and tablet control.
 We’ll be happy to help you customize your solution.